What is Ski Touring?

 If you’re on a budget or just starting out, the hybrid option is great as you can have one pair of skis, boots and bindings whether you’re in the backcountry or in resort.
 The downside is that your hybrid setup will be heavier and your boots will be stiffer, though your bindings will be more durable.
 This setup is great if you’re doing a few touring days a year, but might drag you down if you want to focus more on uphill touring and multi-day trips.

-A touring specific setup will have more functions and will likely be more comfortable than a hybrid option.
+A touring-specific setup will have more functions and will likely be more comfortable than a hybrid option.
 Your skis will be lighter – ideal for uphill travel and powder, whilst your boots will have more flex.
 There are a couple of options for bindings; either a shift setup which is more durable for your descents, or a simple pin binding weighing next to nothing.
-As for the cons, a touring specific setup is usually more expensive than the hybrid.
-And if you’re looking for lots of resort days, you will likely need separate downhill skis, as touring specific equipment can be less durable.
+As for the cons, a touring-specific setup is usually more expensive than a hybrid.
+And if you’re looking for lots of resort days, you will likely need separate downhill skis, as touring-specific equipment can be less durable.

 Touring Skis